Self build exemption

 - within six months of completion, send us evidence to confirm the project is self-build (using Form 7 Self build exemption claim whole house Part 2)

-The evidence must comprise:
+The evidence must be comprised of:

 - proof of the date of completion (building completion notice, compliance certificate),